Toyota R transmission: R350

-A 2WD transmission found in the 100 Series Turbo Diesel Toyota Hiace Super Custom.
+A 2WD transmission found in the 100 Series Turbo Diesel Toyota HiAce Super Custom.
 It has side mounted shifting levers for connection to linkages or cables.

 R351

-A 2WD transmission found in the 200 Series Toyota Hiace both Petrol (TRH2XX) and Diesel (KDH2XX).
+A 2WD transmission found in the 200 Series Toyota HiAce, petrol (TRH2XX) and diesel (KDH2XX).
 This variant has a triple cone synchromesh on first and second gears.
 It has side mounted shifting levers for connection to linkages or cables.